Download the Messina Mentor Information Sheet

 - Well versed in campus resources and referral sources

-- Have, in most cases, two years of experience working at Loyola in a salaried position before the Messina academic year begins.
-Hourly employees are not eligible to serve as Messina Mentors.
+- Have, in most cases, two years of experience working at Loyola before the Messina academic year begins.

 - Have the ability to attend two enrichment hours each week during the work day (planned in collaboration with faculty and Messina Evergreen).

-- Attend 2-3, theme-wide events each year (including occasionally on evenings and weekends and as planned in collaboration with other faculty, administrators and Messina Office).
+- Attend 2-3, theme-wide events each year (occasionally on evenings and weekends and as planned in collaboration with other faculty, administrators and Messina Office).

 - Possess a willingness to work as part of a collaborative working group of faculty, administrators and student leaders.